-1Lublin University of Technology, Faculty of Mechanical Engineering, Poland 2Institute of Research and Development, Duy Tan University, 03 Quang Trung, Da Nang 550000, Vietnam 3Ghent University, Faculty of Engineering and Architecture, Belgium
+1 Lublin University of Technology, Faculty of Mechanical Engineering, Poland 2Duy Tan University, Institute of Research and Development, Vietnam 3 Ghent University, Faculty of Engineering and Architecture, Belgium

-The aim of the paper is to determine the mechanical properties of the adhesive joints made with acrylic pressure-sensitive adhesives.
-Two types of double-sided acrylic pressure-sensitive adhesive tapes are used in the tests.
-Three construction materials are used to prepare the adhesive joints: structural steel sheet (C45), aluminium alloy sheet (EN-AW 5754) and titanium sheet (Grade 2).
-Strength tests of adhesive joints made with the pressure-sensitive adhesive tapes are carried out both after conditioning time at room temperature (23°C) and subjected to thermal shocks (500 cycles: $+60^{\circ}C/-40^{\circ}C$).
-Strength tests are carried out based on the DIN EN 1465 standard on the testing machine Zwick/Roell Z150.
+The paper aims to determine the mechanical properties of the adhesive joints made with acrylic pressure-sensitive adhesives.
+Two types of double-sided acrylic pressure-sensitive adhesive tapes are used.
+Three construction materials are used to prepare the adhesive joints: structural steel sheet (C45), aluminium alloy sheet (EN-AW 5754), and titanium sheet (Grade 2).
+Strength tests of adhesive joints made with the pressure-sensitive adhesive tapes are carried out both after conditioning time at room temperature (23 °C) and subjected to thermal shocks (500 cycles: +60 °C / -40 °C).
+Strength tests are carried out based on the DIN EN 1465 standard on a Zwick/Roell Z150 testing machine.
 The main conclusion from the tests carried out was the positive effect of thermal shocks on the mechanical strength of joints bonded with pressure-sensitive adhesive tape.